9 Tactics for Collecting Email Addresses that Will Work in 2023

 Collecting email addresses from your website visitors is key if you want to cultivate a community of regularly returning readers and life-long customers.
 But it is not always an easy task as you will find few people willing to share their data without good reason.

-By the end of reading, you will be armed with 9 actionable strategies power up lead generation on your website in 2019.
+By the end of reading, you will be armed with 9 actionable strategies to power up lead generation on your website in 2022.

 Popups are commonly used to collect email addresses and can be extremely effective.
 Neil Patel, the co-founder of KISSmetrics and Crazy Egg, states that popups improved lead generation conversions by 17% on his website.